Enjoy a Magical Winter Wonderland at Kenroku-en Garden and Kanazawa Castle in Kanazawa, Ishikawa Prefecture

 Access to Kanazawa

 Kanazawa is located in Ishikawa prefecture.
-I went to Kanazawa with Shinkansen (bullet train) from Osaka Station and it took about 3.5 hour train ride.
-Shinkansen train ticket cost about 9,500 yen (round trip).
+I went to Kanazawa with Thunderbird from Osaka Station and it took about 3.5-hour train ride.
+Thunderbird train ticket cost about 9,500 yen (one way).
 For further information about how to access Kanazawa, please click here.

 If you don’t have the chance to buy souvenirs for your friends and family, then the shopping area in the main building will be your savior.
 This shopping area always packed with visitors hunting for Kanazawa’s authentic souvenirs.